Uniswap/docs/README.md

 ### Guides
 Guides should ensure users can easily integrate with the product by including the following parts:
-- An introduction that gives the developer the required context and a summary of what the guide will cover and result in/
+- An introduction that gives the developer the required context and a summary of what the guide will cover and result in.
 - A walk-through of the provided example code.
 The guide should not directly include large blocks of code, but should instead reference/link to this code as needed, including snippets sparingly when required.
-- An output or end state that users can test against
+- An output or end state that users can test against.

-A good example is the [V3 SDK Guides](./docs//sdk/v3/guides/01-quick-start.md).
+A good example is the [V3 SDK Guides](./docs/sdk/v3/guides/01-quick-start.md).

 ### Technical References
 This should contain the technical reference for the exported interfaces.
 A good example is the [V3 Smart Contracts](./docs/contracts/v3/reference/overview.md).